blockstreet/content/education.md

 # What is Cryptocurrency?
-*Note — This is a constantly expanding portion of the site that will grow in both content and clarity over time.*
+***Note!** This is a constantly expanding portion of the site that will grow in both content and clarity over time.*

 ## Cryptocurrencies
 In 2008, a mysterious figure by the name "Satoshi Nakamoto" released a document describing a global digital currency as a store of value that was controlled by no one individual, and instead shared amongst the population of the world on a system called the "Blockchain".
 This document spawned the first cryptocurrency "Bitcoin" that would eventually grow into hundreds of other cryptocurrencies.